vermacodes/kubernetes-the-hard-way/docs/11-pod-network-routes.md

 ## Making Routes Persistent

 The routes created above will not persist across reboots.
-To make them persistent, create a script that runs at boot via cron.
+To make them persistent, create a systemd service that runs after the network is ready.

-Create the route configuration script on each machine:
+Create the route configuration script and systemd service on each machine:

 ```bash
 ssh root@server <<EOF